The International Investigations Review: Austria

 A few years ago, there was a discussion5 regarding whether law enforcers are entitled to request the surrender or to effect the detention of documents and reports kept by the corporation against its will.
 As a result of an amendment to the Code of Criminal Procedure in 2016, the correspondence with an attorney concerning, for example, an internal investigation is also protected if it is in the company's custody (and not only in the lawyer's office).
 These documents (even in the company's custody) cannot be confiscated; illegally obtained documents containing correspondence with a lawyer are subsequently inadmissible in court.

 Internationally, many corporations and public institutions already rely on whistle-blowers in the prevention of business crimes and corruption.
-There is no obligation for corporations in Austria to make anonymous whistle-blowing facilities available; however, the establishment of whistle-blowing facilities is increasingly acknowledged as part of modern risk management.
+There is no legal obligation for corporations in Austria to make anonymous whistle-blowing facilities available.
+However, the Austrian legislature has to transpose the EU Whistleblower Directive into national law by 17 December 2021 at the latest, which will result in an obligation for certain companies and authorities to establish a whistle-blowing facility.
 Appropriate whistle-blowing facilities can consist of a corporation's own hotline, an email address established specifically for this purpose or a suitable internet platform.
 Often the corporation mandates a third party (e.g., a law firm) with execution of the hotline.
 The offences reported to these whistle-blowing facilities are not necessarily limited to internal offences against criminal law within the corporation; violations of labour law and environmental regulations may also be the subject of whistle-blowing reports.

 In general, whistle-blowing facilities create certain tensions between an employee's duty of loyalty as defined by labour law (which goes beyond the general duty to work) and the employer's duty to have regard for the welfare of employees.
 Thus, the employee's duty of loyalty, according to which the employee has to safeguard the operational interests of the employer in the course of his or her work, may oblige the employee to report violations of regulations by other employees of which he or she has become aware.
 An obligation to spy on other employees can usually not be assumed.
 Regarding certain employees, however (e.g., employees of internal review or control departments), an extended obligation to report may already result explicitly from the agreed work activity.